MerginMaps/docs/src/tutorials/further-project-customisation/index.md

 	If you notice subtle differences in the name / spelling of the the field when you select it in the drop-down list, this is due to the field having been aliased.
 	:::

-4. Set the html map tip to:
+4. Set the HTML map tip to:

 		# fields
 		condition